aysebat/aysebat/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning web development and Javascript/
+- 🌱 I’m currently learning web development, Javascript.
+- Improve myself as python developer.
+- In this github you may find the OOP Python, web development, and Javascript Project.
-- 👯 I’m looking to collaborate on to project to imporve my self on webdeveleopment.
+- 👯 I’m looking to collaborate on to project to imporve my self on webdeveleopment, OPP Python
 - 🤔 I’m looking for help with make more effecient and attractive websites.
 - 📫 How to reach me: aaysebatt@gmail.com
 - If you support this journey you can by me a coffee.